WltrH/WltrH/README.md

 ## PROFESSIONAL EXPERIENCES

-### 2022 - Today| Blockchain Developer | Open to work
+### 2022 - Today | Blockchain Developer | Open to work

-Development of smart contract in solidity
+Development of smart contract in solidity.

 ### 2021 - 2022 | Product Manager | Keolis Group

-Work on the development and deployment of the Digital ecosystem for transport management at the request of the Keolis group and his subsidiaries
+Work on the development and deployment of the Digital ecosystem for transport management at the request of the Keolis group and his subsidiaries.

 ### 2018 - 2021 | Product Owner Big Data | Leadeal Marketing

-Creation and implementation of Single Customer Repositories (RCU) in different fields (ransport, retail, health, mass distribution)
+Creation and implementation of Single Customer Repositories (RCU) in different fields (ransport, retail, health, mass distribution) for Marketing campaign for Marketing campaigns.

 ### 2017 - 2018 | IT Manager | NBB-Lease

-Managment of all the Information System (Database, Management method, Automatisation, etc...)
+Managment of all the Information System (Database, Management method, Automatisation, etc...).

 ### 2016 - 2017 | Planon Consultant | Planon France

-Integration of the Planon software package
+Integration of the Planon software package.

 ### 2014 - 2016 | HRIS Project Manager | BPCE Group

-Creation of a unique identifier for the 130,000 Group employees
+Creation of a unique identifier for the 130,000 Group employees.

 ### 2014 | Database developer | BPCE SA

-Creation of a DMS for the HR department to centralize and automate documents related to human resources (employer certificate, sick leave, work attestation, etc.)
+Creation of a DMS for the HR department to centralize and automate documents related to human resources (employer certificate, sick leave, work attestation, etc.).

 ## FORMATION